vili-1/SimSHADOW/README.md

 - `figures/figure2_fingerprints.pdf` (Figure 2 from the paper)
 - `figures/figure3_scaling.pdf` (Figure 3 from the paper)

-To reproduce multiple (for e.g., three) independent runs:
+To reproduce multiple (for, e.g., three) independent runs:

 ```bash
 for i in 1 2 3; do